 ExtraInfo is some opaque data that is passed to the net-if process.
-It originates from the ExtraInfo parameter in the calls to the synchronous get-request, asynchronous get-next-request, asynchronous get-next-request, asynchronous get-next-request, synchronous set-request and asynchronous set-request functions.
+It originates from the ExtraInfo parameter in the calls to the synchronous get-request, asynchronous get-request, synchronous get-next-request, asynchronous get-request encycles, synchronous set-request functions.
 Whether the net-if process chooses to use this is implementation dependent.
 The net-if process included in this application ignores it.